 Figure 12 can be utilised as a best practice guide based on the findings of this section.
 Please note that currently, the R0.3 continuous method is not permitted by Table 13.2.5t for >0 to ≤1.5.
 However, it is the most effective method and should be considered as an option across the full range of added R-values.

-Figure 12- Best practise flow chart of Table 13.2.5t
+Figure 12- Best practise flow chart of Table 13.2.5t.
+In-frame insulation levels are listed in the top row.

 Recommendations for NCC 2025